Cricket Australia to probe ball-tampering, no action yet

-Cricket fans hoping for a swift resolution to the Australian test team's ball-tampering admissions in South Africa won't get it.
+Cricket fans hoping for a swift resolution to the Australian test team's ball-tampering scandal won't get it.

 "Australian cricket fans want to be proud of their cricket team," Sutherland said.
 "I feel this morning they have every reason to wake up and not be proud of the team."